magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/migration-commands.md

 ## Resolve reference IDs

 The sample `db_schema_whitelist.json` file above contains system-generated constraint and index names.
-[Configure your `db_schema.json` file]({{ page.baseurl }}/extension-dev-guide/declarative-schema/db-schema.html) so that the `referenceId` parameters match these values.
+[Configure your `db_schema.xml` file]({{ page.baseurl }}/extension-dev-guide/declarative-schema/db-schema.html) so that the `referenceId` attributes match these values.

 {: .bs-callout .bs-callout-info }
-In Magento 2.3.0, the identifying parameter for constraints and index definitions is `referenceId`.
-In pre-release versions, the parameter was `name`.
+In Magento 2.3.0, the identifying attribute for constraints and index definitions is `referenceId`.
+In pre-release versions, the attribute was `name`.